-Wear appropriate footwear to get up close and personal with the impressive stones (it's often muddy and slippery).
+Wear appropriate footwear to get up close and personal with the impressive stones, as it is often muddy and slippery.
 There's no real need to stay overnight, as the village is tiny and sits an hour from the larger Salisbury, best known for Salisbury Cathedral, which houses the Magna Carta.

 While driving, watch out for the white, chalk horse on White Horse Hill near Uffington.
 Nearby Silbury Hill is also worth a stop if you're traveling on the A4, but it can't be climbed.

 This sweet town inspired the work of Britain's greatest landscape artist, John Constable.
 Once you visit, you'll understand why.
 Spotted with Georgian-fronted town homes, Dedham is idyllic.
 The surrounding countryside transports visitors to a place of calm and tranquility.